 Cybercriminals are already working out ways to circumvent second-factor authentication.
 If you can, implement 2FA, but back this measure up with our following two tips to de-risk passwords:

 Password policies should reflect the cyber security industry standards for creating, using, and managing passwords.
-However, enforcing this policy requires employees to understand why password hygiene is essential and how to keep passwords secure.
+However, enforcing this policy requires employees to understand why secure passwords are essential.

 Cyber Security Awareness Training programs typically include modules on creating strong passwords and keeping passwords secure.